watrool/angular2-starter/README.md

 This runs a production-ready express server that serves up a bundled and minified version of the client.

-Note: To enable AoT, use `npm run build:aot`.
+Note: AoT is enabled by default.
+To disable AoT, use `npm run build:jit`.

 Open `http://localhost:8080` in your browser.